-"New OWTS" means an OWTS permitted after the effective date of this LAMP.
+"New OWTS" means an OWTS permitted after the effective date of the LAMP.

-"NSF" means NSF International (a.k.a.
-National Sanitation Foundation), a not for profit, nongovernmental organization that develops health and safety standards and performs product certification.
+"National Sanitation Foundation" or "NSF" means NSF International, a not for profit, non-governmental organization that develops health and safety standards and performs product certification.

-"Oil/grease interceptor" or "Grease interceptor" means a passive interceptor that has a rate of flow exceeding 50 gallons-per-minute and that is located outside a building.
+"Oil/grease interceptor" or "grease interceptor" means a passive interceptor that has a rate of flow exceeding 50 gallons-per-minute and that is located outside a building.
 Oil/grease interceptors are used for separating and collecting oil and grease from wastewater.

-"Onsite wastewater treatment system(s)" (OWTS) means individual disposal systems, community collection and disposal systems, and alternative collection and disposal systems that use subsurface disposal.
+"Onsite wastewater treatment system" or "OWTS" means individual disposal systems, community collection and disposal systems, and alternative collection and disposal systems that use subsurface disposal.
 The short form of the term may be singular or plural.
-OWTS do not include "gray water" systems pursuant to Health and Safety Code Section 17922.12.
+OWTS do not include "gray water" systems pursuant to California Health and Safety Code Section 17922.12.